oakestra/oakestra/README.md

 - port 50103 available

 1) First you need to install the go Node Engine.
 Download the latest release and use the command `./install <architecture>`.
 Architecture can be arm or amd64.
-2) (Optional, required only if you want to enable communication across the microservices) Install and run the [OakestraNet/Node_net_manager](https://github.com/oakestra/oakestra-net/tree/main/node-net-manager) component.
-Make sure to use the branch corresponding to the Oakestra version you're using.
+2) (Optional, required only if you want to enable communication across the microservices) Install the [OakestraNet/Node_net_manager](https://github.com/oakestra/oakestra-net/tree/main/node-net-manager) component.
+This version has been tested with v0.04.
-3) Run the node engine: `sudo NodeEngine -a <cluster orchestrator address> -p <cluster orhcestrator port e.g. 10100> -n <network component port, if any. default NetManager port is 10010>`.
-If you specifcy a network component port, the node will start in overlay mode, enabling the networking across the deployed application.
-In order to do so, you need to have the Oakestra NetManager component installed on your worker node ([OakestraNet](https://github.com/oakestra/oakestra-net))
+2.1) Run the NetManager using `sudo NetManager -p 6000`
-4) Use NodeEngine -h for further details
+3) Run the node engine: `sudo NodeEngine -a <cluster orchestrator address> -p <cluster orhcestrator port e.g. 10100> -n 6000`.
+If you specifcy the flag `-n 6000`, the NodeEngine expects a running NetManager component on port 6000.
+If this is the case, the node will start in overlay mode, enabling the networking across the deployed application.
+In order to do so, you need to have the Oakestra NetManager component installed on your worker node ([OakestraNet/Node_net_manager](https://github.com/oakestra/oakestra-net/tree/main/node-net-manager)).
+If you don't which to enable the networking, simply avoid specifying the flag -n.
+Use NodeEngine -h for further details

 # Use the APIs to deploy new application